raulperula/raulperula.github.io/_posts/2016-01-25-SocialCognitiveRobots.md

 There are many sources that says the origin of HRI as a discrete problem was stated by 20th-century author Isaac Asimov in 1941, in his novel "_I, Robot_".
 He states the _Three Laws of Robotics_ that I personally love,

-> First Law.
+> **First Law**.
 A robot may not injure a human being or, through inaction, allow a human being to come to harm.

-> Second Law.
+> **Second Law**.
 A robot must obey any orders given to it by human beings, except where such orders would conflict with the First Law.

-> Third Law.
+> **Third Law**.
 A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.

 #### Reference papers